es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

 ## About Wander

 Wander App is a secure and easy-to-use digital wallet for Odysee, allowing you to authenticate to getty without the need for traditional passwords.
-It is essential for accessing Getty features such as widget configuration and encrypted data management.
+It is essential for accessing getty features such as widget configuration and encrypted data management.
 Download Wander from [Wander App](https://www.wander.app/) to get started.

 ## The ultimate tool